FigSystems/dpt/doc/spec.md

 Covers the inner and implementation details of fpkg.

-## The fpkg pool
+## The fpkg store

-The fpkg pool are composed of many directories with names following the pattern package-name-1.2.3.
-The main pool is stored at /fpkg/pool by default, but the location of this pool can be changed by placing the directory name in a file at `/etc/fpkg/pool`.
+The fpkg store are composed of many directories with names following the pattern package-name-1.2.3.
+The main store is located at /fpkg/store by default, but the location of this pool can be changed by placing a directory name in a file at `/etc/fpkg/pool`.

-_Example fpkg pool_
+_Example fpkg store_

 ```
-/fpkg/pool
+/fpkg/store
 ├── example-1.2.3
+│    ├── data
-│    ├── usr
+│    ├── info
-│    │    └── bin
-│    │        └── example
+│    └── env
-│    └── ...
+│
 ├── random-lib-4.5.6
-│   ├── usr
-│   │    └── lib
-│   │       └── librandom.so
 │    └── ...
 └── ...
 ```

 ## Package environments

 For each package, when it is installed, an environment is created.
 Each environment consists of symlinks to the main files inside the package and it’s dependencies.
-The default environment directory is ``/fpkg/env`` but this can be changed by placing a directory name inside a file at the path `/etc/fpkg/env`.
-Each sub-directory under the environment directory will have a package with the same name, or rather, the environment has the same name as the package it represents.
+The environment directory for each package is located in the `env` sub-directory.

 ## Package meta-info directories

-For each package, when it is installed, a meta info directory MAY be created containing information about this package.
-The meta info directories are by default located under `/fpkg/info` but this can be customized by placing a directory name inside a file at the path `/etc/fpkg/info`.
-This directory should be removed if/when the package is uninstalled.
+For each package, when it is installed, a meta info sub-directory MAY be created containing information about this package.
 The current meta info data that is included in this directory is as follows:

 ```
-/fpkg/info/
+/fpkg/store/pkg-1.2.3/info
 └── manually-installed
 ```